hicetnunc2000/hicetnunc/FAQ.md

 However, at the moment, burned tokens still appear in your wallet.
 We are working to update API to filter the burned OBJKTs.

 *As of 3/17 this feature is not yet implemented.*
+*There is a workaround where you may send the desired burned work to the burn address directly from your Tezos wallet.
+The address is: tz1burnburnburnburnburnburnburjAYjjX _NOTE:_ The OBJKT will still stay listed on your profile, so this method is not recommended.*

 ## How to find buyers